 - A. The provisions of this section shall apply to any accessory building, including detached accessory dwelling units as regulated in Section 704.01(e)(2) above.
-This includes detached garages and carports, detached yard or storage barns, gazebos, and other similar buildings, as determined by the Zoning Inspector. - B. There shall be a maximum of two accessory buildings permitted on any single lot, including any detached accessory dwelling unit. - C. In residential zoning districts, Table 704-2 shall establish the maximum square feet of all accessory buildings on any single lot based on the total lot area.
+This includes detached garages, detached yard or storage barns, gazebos, and other similar buildings, as determined by the Zoning Inspector. - B. There shall be a maximum of two accessory buildings permitted on any single lot, including any detached accessory dwelling unit. - C. In residential zoning districts, Table 704-2 shall establish the maximum square feet of all accessory buildings on any single lot based on the total lot area.

-TABLE 704-2: MAXIMUM FOOTPRINT OF ACCESSORY BUILDINGS IN RESIDENTIAL ZONING DISTRICTS
+Table 704-2: Maximum Footprint of Accessory Buildings in Residential Zoning Districts

 Lot Area Maximum Square Feet of Accessory Building Footprints per Lot

 Up to 9,000 Square Feet 600

 9,001 to 22,000 Square Feet 800

-11,001 to 43,560 Square Feet 1,000
+22,001 to 43,560 Square Feet 1,000

 43,561 Square Feet or larger 1,200

-- D. In no case shall any single accessory building exceed 600 square feet of footprint. - E. Detached garages and carports shall be served by a driveway. - F. Accessory buildings shall be set back a minimum of eight feet from all lot lines, except in the R-1A District, where the minimum setback shall be five feet from all lot lines. - G. Accessory buildings shall not exceed the maximum height of principal buildings in the applicable zoning district and in no case shall the accessory building exceed the height of the principal building. - H. No detached accessory structure shall be located less than 10 feet from the principal building, if approved.
+- D. In no case shall any single accessory building exceed the square footage of the footprint of the principal building on the same lot. - E. Detached garages shall be served by a driveway. - F. Accessory buildings shall be set back a minimum of eight feet from all lot lines, except in the R-1A District, where the minimum setback shall be five feet from all lot lines. - G. Accessory buildings shall not exceed the maximum height of principal buildings in the applicable zoning district and in no case shall the accessory building exceed the height of the principal building. - H. No detached accessory structure shall be located less than 10 feet from the principal building, if approved.
 If the separation of the accessory and main structure is less than 10 feet, the accessory structure shall be protected with a fire-resistant material and shall conform to the same yard requirements as the principal building. - I. Detached garages that have access from an alley shall not be required to have any setback from the alley except that, at a minimum, a driveway apron shall be provided between the alley and garage.